plantuml-stdlib/plantuml-kubernetes-sprites/README.md

 These sprites have been generated using the PlantUML `encodesprite` command. [http://plantuml.com/sprite](http://plantuml.com/sprite)

-The source of the images is the kubernetes-icons repository at [https://github.com/octo-technology/kubernetes-icons](https://github.com/octo-technology/kubernetes-icons)
+The source of the images is the kubernetes-icons repository at [https://github.com/octo-technology/kubernetes-icons](https://github.com/octo-technology/kubernetes-icons).
+This repository inherits the Apache license from there.
+See LICENSE.

 ## Example